 Provisional Sinn Fein, 1985, Falls Rd.
 Belfast. © Peter Moloney

 I am currently an Assistant Professor in the Department of Political Science at the University of Massachusetts, Amherst.
-I received my Ph.D and M.A. in Political Science from the University of Washington.
-I completed my B.A. in Political Science and Women's, Gender, and Sexuality Studies at The College of Wooster.
+I will be starting as an Assistant Professor at the University of Amsterdam in Fall 2021.

 I specialize in the study of political violence.
 I am specifically interested the relationships between violent actors' gender dynamics and legitimacy, public engagement, and accountability for human rights violations.
 I interrogate how women’s involvement - as participants or civilians - affects rebel and state behavior, reputation, and outcomes.
 I am relatedly interested in militant visuals: my current projects in this vein include analyses of cross-national visual propaganda, women in rebel posters, and gender in militia and right-wing iconography.
 My book project, Rebel Women: Violence and Legitimacy in Civil War, leverages original data on women's participation in front-line and auxiliary roles in 150 rebel organizations, a novel database of over 2800 militant-produced images, and analyses of conflict-related prosecutions and truth and reconciliation commission reports to explore how women's involvement in rebellion shapes perceptions of violence and conflict outcomes.